Making Performance Monitoring More Actionable with Sentry

 While we’ve all had to fix an N+1 problem, performance problems come in multiple flavors.
 Today, you’ll notice more Performance Issues in your issue feed, Slack alerts, and email notifications.

-To save you time from digging through dashboards and metrics, Sentry brings the workflow of errors and exceptions to performance monitoring.
+To save you time from digging through dashboards and metrics, Sentry brings the workflow of errors and exceptions to application performance monitoring.
 Sentry automatically detects and groups common performance problems with your code, letting you address the exact issue causing an application slowdown or latency issue.

 You can now be notified and take action on new frontend, backend, and mobile performance issues: